Choosing a Course of Study

 Background Information for Careers

-• In term three the boys completed the Careers Central programme as part of the Shirley Man programme.
+In term three the boys completed a range of activities and career quizzes using Tahatu which is a newly developed career navigator support service.
 This is designed to inform the boys about future pathways and subject selection.

-• For detailed information including pay rates and current job availability go to www.careers.govt.nz
+For detailed information including pay rates and current job availability go to www.tahatu.govt.nz or www.careers.govt.nz

-• Careers help and advice are available.
-See Mr Stocks or Mrs McLeod who are Career specialists and have wide networks in this area.
+Careers help and advice are available.
+See Mrs McLeod or Mr McGifford who are Career specialists and have wide networks in this area.

 Secondary Tertiary Pathways (STPs) – also referred to as Trade academy studies

 Several tertiary providers in the city offer vocational and trade programmes to Senior secondary students.
 Most courses run on two days per week and students spend the other 3 days per week at school on a reduced timetable.
-The following is a summary of the current courses on offer.
+Follow this link to see a summary of the current courses on offer.

 Check in with the Careers office asap to get an application form.
 Some courses will close really soon.